 Note that the price of free-range chicken can be many times higher than conventional chicken, and organic even higher than that.
 In the end, let your taste buds, your conscience, and your pocket book be your guide.

 Now, what about whole, halves, or pieces?
 I prefer to cook chickens whole or whole and butterflied, feeling that whole chickens are easier to handle on the cooker than pieces and the intact carcass and skin helps keep the meat moist and juicy during cooking.
 Some people are very happy cooking chicken in halves, quarters, or in individual pieces, enjoying the flexibility of cooking up a smoker full of thighs only.
 You can also get more chicken on the cooker if it's cut up into halves or smaller pieces, so that may figure into your decision.
 In the end, there's no right or wrong answer on this point.
 Do what you like best.

 USDA guidelines state that bacteria found in chicken are destroyed by cooking to 160°F or higher.
 These include salmonella, staphylococcus aureus, campylobacter jejuni, and listeria monocytogenes.
-It is not necessary to rinse chicken before cooking, since bacteria will be destroyed with proper cooking.

 Keep chicken refrigerated until at least one hour before barbecuing.
 Make sure to wash your hands, counters, cutting boards, knives, utensils, and anything else that comes into contact with raw chicken using hot, soapy water or a bleach solution.
 Avoid cross-contamination by not letting raw chicken, chicken juices, or your hands touch other foods that will be eaten raw.